kapicorp/kapitan/README.md

 * Use the Inventory as the single source of truth to tie together deployments, resources and documentation. [based on reclass](https://github.com/salt-formulas/reclass)
 * Use [Jsonnet](https://jsonnet.org/) to create json/yaml based configurations (e.g. Kubernetes, Terraform);
 * Use [Jinja2](http://jinja.pocoo.org/) to create text based templates for scripts and documentation;
-* Manage secrets by defining who can see them, without compromising collaboration with other users.
+* Manage secrets with GPG or gCloud KMS and define who can access them, without compromising collaboration with other users.
 * Create dynamically generated documentation about a single deployment (i.e. ad-hoc instructions) or all deployments at once (i.e. global state of deployments)